 The purpose of private IP addresses is mantain a local connection that allows communication between the different devices within the internal network, however none of its devices can be accessed from the outside, or from the internet.

-This public IP address cannot be modified, since it was assigned by the IANA to your Internet provider, therefore it is possible that this public IP address can change in a transparent way for you, without affecting the IP address of your gateway, the same as 192.168.1.1.
+You cannot modify your public IP address, since it was assigned by the IANA to your Internet provider, therefore it is possible that this public IP address can change in a transparent way for you, without affecting the IP address of your gateway, the same as 192.168.1.1.

 What is my public IP